ucsd-ivl/BarSim/Documentations/BasicSetupImplementationSummary.md

 This is the main summary file storing how long (in milliseconds) and how many times the user blinked while looking at each object in the scene.
 It keeps the hierarchical aspect of the data.
-Please use "parseRawExperimentData.py" to convert this to proper ".csv" and ".json" format.
+Please use `parseRawExperimentData.py` to convert this to proper `.csv` and `.json` format.

 Format: `duration,blink_count,label`